-- a teacher's comment; - the overall effectiveness of the piece - suggestions towards how to achieve or extend aspects of the writing eg Next time..... - positive comments or acknowledgement of a child's work (eg sticker).
+- a teacher's comment; - the overall effectiveness of the piece, including two positive comments (two stars and a wish); - suggestions towards how to achieve or extend aspects of the writing eg Next time..... - positive comments or acknowledgement of a child's work (eg sticker).